WeBankFinTech/Visualis/visualis_docs/en_US/Visualis_linkisdatasource_en.md

 > Visualis Access Linkis Datasource Design Manual

 ## 1. Original intention
 &nbsp;&nbsp;&nbsp;&nbsp;The original Visualis must rely on a data source to develop View and Wideget.
-The data source needs to be configured with relevant link information, and Visualis can query the corresponding information and provide View development through the configured link information, but traditional Visualis does not.
-Supports big data scenarios, or the supported big data scenarios are relatively simple (you can link Hive ThriftServer through JDBC), within WeBank enterprises, provide computing middleware Linkis links to support a variety of big data data sources, and at the same time it provides a variety of enterprise-level Features, in order to better support big data scenarios, Visualis is compatible with the original JDBC Source and provides Linkis Datasource to link related data sources.
-Currently, Hive Datasource is more commonly used, and its name is HiveDatasource.
-When creating a new View, the default value is HiveDatasource.
-It is directly bound to the data source.
-In use, the sidebar will display the information of the library table that it has permission to, just like the file tree, the library table can be double-clicked to expand.
+The data source needs to configure the relevant link information, and Visualis can query the corresponding information through the configured link information, provide View development, but the traditional Visualis does not support big data scenarios, or the supported big data scenarios are relatively simple (you can link Hive ThriftServer through JDBC), and within the WeBank enterprise, it provides computing middleware Linkis links to support a variety of big data data sources , and it provides a variety of enterprise-level features.
+In order to better support big data scenarios, Visualis is compatible with the original JDBC Source and provides Linkis Datasource to link related data sources.
+Currently, the most commonly used support is Hive Datasource, whose name is HiveDatasource, When creating a new View, it is directly bound to the data source by default.
+In use, the sidebar will display the library table information that it has permission to, just like a file tree, its library table can be double-clicked to expand.
 Not limited to Hive Datasource, Visualis supports data source extension at the code level.
 Among them, the new Presto data source, more access and extension usage methods, need users to discover and explore by themselves.

-## 2. Design ideas
+## 2. Design Ideas
 &nbsp;&nbsp;&nbsp;&nbsp;HiveDatasource has certain specifications in Visualis.
-In order to enable each user to log in and use, a standard Hive datasource with default configuration can be provided.
-When creating a database, a template needs to be inserted into Source in advance.
+In order to enable each user to log in and use, it can provide a standard Hive data source with a default configuration.
+When creating a database, it needs to be in the Source in advance Insert a template.
 In the Davinci.sql file, the following SQL exists:
 ```sql
 DELETE FROM source;
 INSERT INTO `source` (